ROOTS OF NONVIOLENCE: a History of RCNV, 1976-2019

 RCNV Co-founders: Scott Kennedy, Kris Kennedy, Diane Thomas, Tom Helman, Peter Klotz-Chamberlin, Liz Klotz-Chamberlin, Alice Cato, Faith Whitmore, Catherine Lowe, Snow Mountain, Joan Baez

-Mentors and partners along the way: Jim Douglass, Shelley Douglass, Dan Berrigan, Lynn MacMichael, Sam Tyson, Phil Berrigan, Mubarak Awad, Alan Solomonow, Zoughbi Zoughbi, David Hartsough, Lee Swenson, Ira Sandperl, Richard Deats, Steve Ladd, Mandy Carter, Nane Alejandrez, Ched Myers, Ian Thiermann, Rafael Larandarreche, Chris Johnson Lyons, Yolanda Henry, Mireya Gomez-Contreras, Brenda Griffin, Belita Magee, Debra Alston Hill.
+Mentors and partners along the way: Jim Douglass, Shelley Douglass, Dan Berrigan, Lynn MacMichael, Sam Tyson, Phil Berrigan, Mubarak Awad, Alan Solomonow, Zoughbi Zoughbi, David Hartsough, Lee Swenson, Ira Sandperl, Richard Deats, Steve Ladd, Mandy Carter, Nane Alejandrez, Ched Myers, Ian Thiermann, Rafael Larandarreche, Ellie Foster, Chris Johnson Lyons, Yolanda Henry, Mireya Gomez-Contreras, Brenda Griffin, Belita Magee, Debra Alston Hill.